this-land-server/minecraft-vanilla-resource-pack/README.md

 The resource pack itself gets deployed automatically, but the SHA1 of the created zip file needs to be manually set in the server interface.
 For now, ask @rowanmanning to update this.

-You can find the new SHA1 in the latest commit to the [public website repository](https://github.com/this-land-server/public).
+You can find the new SHA1 in the latest commit to the [website repository](https://github.com/this-land-server/website).

 ## Testing

-Before opening a PR and deploying you should test changes in a local Minecraft game.
+Before opening a PR and deploying you should test changes in a local Minecraft world game.
 Symlink the `pack` folder into your local Minecraft instance's `resourcepacks/this-land` folder.